 Registering a Foreign LLC in Colorado

-If you started a business outside of Colorado, but are interested in doing business here, then you should apply to register your business in Colorado as a foreign entity.
-It's not a difficult process but a few steps must be followed.
-Thankfully, we've listed them here for you.
+If you started a business outside of Colorado, but are interested in doing business here, then you need to register your business in Colorado as either a foreign corporation or LLC.
+This process involves registering your business with the secretary of state and obtaining a registered agent.
+It's not a difficult process and doesn’t even require a business search.
+Thankfully, we've listed all the steps here for you.

 Doing Business in Colorado

 If your business is treated as "doing business" in Colorado, it should be registered in Colorado as a foreign entity.
 Being a foreign entity does not mean that your business was formed in a foreign country, it means any business entity formed in another state.

 Colorado Law requires any entity that is doing business in the state of Colorado to maintain a physical address in the state of Colorado.
 Our Colorado registered agent service satisfies this requirement.